Qamata, South Africa

 Qamata is a small town in Intsika Yethu Municipality, Chris Hani District (formerly St. Mark's District), Eastern Cape Province, South Africa.
-From 1963 to 1994 it was part of the semi-autonomous Transkei, and before that of western Tembuland.
+From 1963 to 1994, it was part of the semi-autonomous Transkei, and before that of western Tembuland.
 Qamata is located on Route R61 and on the Qamata River.
-It is 18 km west of the town of Cofimvaba, 39 km east of the R61 junction with Route N6 and 58 km east of Queenstown.
+It is 18 km west of the town of Cofimvaba, 39 km east of the R61 junction with the N6 national route and 58 km east of Queenstown.

+History

-Qamata was the birthplace of Matanzima brothers whom are former Transkei leaders Kaiser and George, and it was where he lived on probation after being released from gaol on corruption charges in 1987.
+Qamata was the birthplace of the Matanzima brothers, Kaiser and George, who were former rulers of the Transkei.
+It is also where they lived on probation after being released from gaol on corruption charges in 1987.